psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 This plugin allows WordPress users to manage FastCGI Cache Purge and Preload for Nginx operations directly from the WordPress admin dashboard, enhancing website performance and caching efficiency.

+= How does It work? =

+**Overview:**

+This plugin addresses the challenge of automating FastCGI cache purging and preloading in Nginx environments involving two distinct users, **WEBSERVER-USER** and **PHP-FPM-USER**, by offering an alternative approach.
+It accomplishes this through server-side automation using a bash script that utilizes **inotifywait** in conjunction with **setfacl**.

+**Problem Statement:**

+– *WEBSERVER-USER*: Responsible for creating cache folders and files with strict permissions.
+– *PHP-FPM-USER*: Handles cache purge operations but lacks privileges.

+**Challenges:**

+– **Permission Issues:** Adding PHP-FPM-USER to the WEBSERVER-GROUP doesn't resolve permission conflicts.
+– **Nginx Overrides:** Nginx overrides default setfacl settings, ignoring ACLs.
+Nginx creates cache folders and files with strict permissions.

+**Solution:**

+– The solution entails combining **inotifywait* with **setfacl** to grant write permissions to the **PHP-FPM-USER* for the corresponding **Nginx Cache Paths** automatically under root, facilitated by server-side bash scripting.
+For detailed information on this automation bash scripting solution, please consult the plugin settings' **Help**.

 == Features ==

 * Purge all FastCGI Cache for Nginx